How to remove ink from leather – and keep it at its best

 How to remove ink from leather with white vinegar

-You could also try using a white vinegar solution to remove ink from leather.
+You could alternatively opt to clean with vinegar and try using a white vinegar solution to remove ink from leather.
 Simply mix equal parts water and white vinegar.
 Then, using a clean cloth, gently blot the stain and wipe away.

 Follow this up with a mixture of mild detergent and tepid water to remove any vinegar odor.
 Avoid using too much liquid, as this can leave water marks on the upholstery.